With OK from experts, some states resume use of J&J vaccine

-NEW YORK (AP) — With a green light from federal health officials, several states resumed use of the one-shot Johnson & Johnson coronavirus vaccine on Saturday.
+NEW YORK (AP) — With a green light from federal health officials, many states resumed use of the one-shot Johnson & Johnson coronavirus vaccine on Saturday.
 Among the venues where it was being deployed: the Indianapolis Motor Speedway.

-Among the other states ordering or recommending a resumption, along with Indiana, were New York, Virginia, Missouri, Michigan Arizona and Tennessee.
+Among the other states ordering or recommending a resumption, along with Indiana, were Arizona, Colorado, Connecticut, Louisiana, Maine, Massachusetts, Michigan, Missouri, Nevada, New York, Tennessee, Texas and Virginia.

 Those moves came swiftly after U.S. health officials said Friday evening that they were lifting an 11-day pause on vaccinations using the J&J vaccine.
 During the pause, scientific advisers decided the vaccine’s benefits outweigh a rare risk of blood clot.